 2. What’s the first thing that pops into your head about what’s behind this SOS from your child?
 From your child's point of

-what need or feeling might your child be acting out?
+view, what need or feeling might your child be acting out?
 Connection?
 Autonomy?
 Sleep?
 Less criticism or control from Dad?
-More one on one time with Mom?
+More one on one time

 3. What actions could you take to answer your child’s SOS?
 Make a list.

 4. Notice how often your own fear gets in the way of meeting your child's needs.
 For instance, if he's suddenly talking baby

-do you feel a need to correct him, or can you accept his temporary need to be babied and give him what he needs?
-Breathe into that fear and let it
+talk, do you feel a need to correct him, or can you accept his temporary need to be babied and give him what he needs?
+Breathe into that fear and

 let it go.
 Once we meet the child's needs, the child can move on.
 When we deny needs, the child stays stuck.

 5. Make a plan to take at least one of the actions on your list, every day for a week.
 It might be the same action over and over.

 6. Notice your child's behavior change over the course of the week.
 What is working and what isn't?
-What have you learned about his or her needs?
+What have you learned about

 7. What will you do differently in the future?